The tasty tuna steaks with a spice blend marinade and pineapple and watermelon salsa gets it!

-This is such an easy dish to prepare and I love the combination of flavours.
+This recipe for tuna steaks is such an easy dish to prepare and I love the combination of flavours.
 I like to cook it on the BBQ but it also tastes great cooked in a hot pan as I did here.

 Place these, cut side up in a pre-heated oven to 200c (400f) and cook for 30 minutes or until the squash is soft.
 Scoop the squash out of the skin and blend until smooth.
 Any leftovers can be used in a soup or even frozen for later uses.

 In this case, I just used some of my butternut squash curry, which you will find here and blended it until smooth for even more fantastic flavour.